mtiutiu-heits/do-gitops-testing/README.md

 brew install kubectl
 ```

-Next we have to set kubectl context to point to our cluster created in this tutorial like this:
+Next we have to set kubectl context to point to our cluster created in this blueprint like this:

 ```bash
 doctl k8s cluster kubeconfig save <doks_cluster_name>
 ```

-Where `<doks_cluster_name>` must be replaced with the name given to the cluster in the `project.tfvars` file created in this tutorial (the variable is `doks_cluster_name`).
+Where `<doks_cluster_name>` must be replaced with the name given to the cluster in the `project.tfvars` file created in this blueprint (the variable is `doks_cluster_name`).

 ### Flux